First Published: November 18, 2020

 If your income is affected by a leave of absence, you may be eligible for some income assistance through Employment Insurance (EI), including the Canada Recovery Benefit, the Canada Recovery Caregiving Benefit, and caregiver and compassionate care benefits.

-How to request a workplace accommodation related to disability
+How to request family status accommodation

 1. Write down what has taken place to date that you believe to be relevant to your situation.
 This will help you organize your thoughts and assist a Workplace Representative, should you need their help.